jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 degree 7&#x302; is a major seventh, and so on.
 To find a major third interval on the fretboard, imagine the lower note is the tonic of a major scale, and find the 3&#x302;.

-To find a minor or diminished interval, just lower the corresponding major or perfect interval by one fret.
-For example,
-to find a minor seventh,
-find the major seventh (at degree 7&#x302;) and the minor seventh is the fret below it.
+The minor intervals are a fret below the major ones.

 See {% include chapter-link.html slug="major-scale" %} and {% include chapter-link.html slug="interval-scale" %}
 for more information.